-The shape of smoke in the center was beautiful, a dancing, naked woman of perfect proportions, and that shape spun and twirled with otherworldly grace.
+The shape of smoke in the center of the pentagram was beautiful, a dancing, naked woman of perfect proportions, and that shape spun and twirled with otherworldly grace.
 Cindy could not take her eyes off it.

 “Let Allerakth cross the Hollow Sea,” chanted Misty.

 “Let Allerakth cross the Hollow Sea,” chanted everyone else.